Top 7 Guitar Amplifiers For Metal – The World Of Face Melting Distortion

 These amps share some traits.
 For example, the amount of gain on offer.
 Highly-saturated overdriven tones, chunky rhythms and searing hot leads define the metal genre, so a good metal amp will be able to offer the most aggressive, face-melting distortion you can imagine, while still remaining clear, punchy and articulate.

-While you can play metal on some good all-rounders, that also catering for a wide range of styles (i.e. clean, vintage, blues), these amps rarely offer the extreme metal sounds a dedicated metalhead would need – especially if it’s not a modelling amp.
+While you can play metal on some good all-rounders (that may also perform well for blues and jazz styles), these amps rarely offer the extreme metal sounds a dedicated metalhead would need.

 Should You Go for a Tube or Solid-State Amp?